If you are thinking about how to organize a hackathon, keep three priorities in mind:

 Setting Clear Hackathon Rules, Judging Criteria, and Scheduling Best Practices

-Rules and structure may not be exciting, but they’re essential to fairness, clarity, and momentum throughout the event.
-Start by publishing clear hackathon rules that cover eligibility, team size limits, and how participants can use existing assets like code, datasets, or templates.
-This eliminates confusion and helps level the playing field.
+It’s crucial to attain clarity when considering how to organize a hackathon.
+Rules and structure may not be the most exciting elements, but they are essential for fairness, clarity, and momentum.
+When planning how to organize a hackathon, clear guidelines prevent confusion and protect the integrity of the event.
+Start by publishing defined rules that cover eligibility, team size limits, and how participants may use existing assets such as code, datasets, or templates.
+This helps level the playing field from the outset.

 How Idea Management Platforms Help Run Hackathons Effectively